What is a calendar week?

 - Shift planning and labor cost forecasting

-Even if your business operates on a different schedule (e.g., Monday to Sunday or rotating shifts), many labor rules—including overtime pay—are based on the Sunday-to-Saturday calendar week.
+Even if your business operates on a different schedule (e.g., Monday to Sunday or rotating shifts), your employees may use the calendar week as a reference for their workload.
+Just make sure you follow your defined workweek for labor rules like overtime work.

 Calendar week vs. workweek